Wednesday, July 16, 2025

 Please download and read the Syllabus for complete details about the course, assignments, pedagogical approach, grading methods, and course rules.
 Review it prior to the first class.

 You should bring the Syllabus with you to every class.
 Please download and review Assessments for complete details about grading and graded assignments for the course.
-I will answer questions about these prior to the second class, on Monday, August 19.
+I will answer questions about these prior to the second class, on Tuesday, August 19.

 Required Course Materials:

-1) Erwin Chemerinsky, Federal Jurisdiction (8th ed.
-2021) (“Chemerinsky”)
+1) Erwin Chemerinsky, Federal Jurisdiction (9th ed.
+2025) (“Chemerinsky”)

 2) James E. Pfander, Principles of Federal Jurisdiction (4th ed.
 2022) (“Pfander”)

-Assignments for First Day of Class (after the Jump)
+Assignments for First Day+ of Class: After the jump

 Introduction: Federal Courts and Constitutional Structure